 Ladies and gentlemen, here they are, as presented on my Instagram account, short, emotional reviews as follows:

 Just as a lush rose in full bloom needs to breathe in the fresh air, this rose needs your skin.
 As I sprayed it on a paper strip, pink pepper was present at first whiff, smudged over raspberry in traces.
 Then rose arose and swooned me away!

-Immediately, impatiently, I offered it my skin.
+Immediately, impatiently, I offered it to my skin.
 On a cold winter day, it made me daydream about a very specific place I’ve traveled to, feeling the soft blow of the Levant wind in my hair and golden rays of sunshine touching my face. (the Levant is specific for the Mediterranean, once you’ve felt it blow, you will know exactly what I’m talking about…

 Usually gentle and damp, the Levant frequently brings clouds and rain, you can literally smell the rain coming).
 Destination: Port of Haifa, Israel…

-Gold and a desert rose (I managed to find the one I dug up in desert), this is my visual presentation of Rose Omeyyade!
+Gold and a desert rose (I managed to find the one I dug up in the desert), this is my visual presentation of Rose Omeyyade!

-This rose is plump, ripe, ambered, dusky and sprinkled with caramel thick brown sugar.
+This rose is plump, ripe, ambered, dusky, and sprinkled with caramel thick brown sugar.
 I would say quite unisex too, it has that darkish woody-oudy touch, sensual sugar&spice/I smell so nice vibe in the drydown.

 I definitely suggest that you try it on your skin and let it play its music, please don’t rush this perfume!

 Day 2: Iris Fauve